 Grand Army of the Republic

 - Grand Army of the Republic Inventory: Two bound volumes containing biographical information and photographs of local veterans who fought in the Civil War.
-Learn more about the library’s oldest items »
+Learn more about some of the library’s oldest items »

 Legends of Our Time Collection

 - Legends of Our Time was a 1996 oral history project produced in cooperation with Concordia University (River Forest).
 Special Collections maintains the original audiovisual materials, transcripts, and supporting documentation.
-Please check the library catalog for circulating copies »
+Check the library catalog for circulating copies »

 Local Authors